 Part II - In Search of Boba Fett

-- Ord Mantell Junkyard - In order for Dash to find Boba Fett, who is keeping a frozen Han Solo, he must find one of Fett's rival bounty hunters and rogue assassin droid IG-88.
+- Ord Mantell Junkyard - In order for Dash to find Boba Fett, who is keeping a frozen Han Solo, he must find one of Fett's rival bounty hunters (and rogue assassin droid) IG-88.
 Dash must ride hovertrains (and battle drones while jumping between trains) over to IG-88's location, and then battle him.

 - Gall Spaceport - Dash finds out that Fett is hiding on an Imperial moon base.
 To avoid detection, he must hide the Outrider in a gorge and sneak in on foot to find him.
-Gall Spaceport is the longest stage in the game, taking over a half and hour to complete.
+Gall Spaceport is the longest stage in the game, taking over half an hour to complete.